ulrich-merkel/client-side-cache/README.md

 The given resources will be appended to the dom automatically in case of javascript and stylesheet files.
 You are also able to append data to a specific element on the page, e.g. to load images from cache.

-### More detailed ###

-The logic will check your browser capabilities for storing data locally and look for an according storage type to use.
-If one of these adapters is available in your browser the given resources will be cached locally in your browser.
-On each revisite of the html page, these resources will be loaded from cache to reduce the network bandwidth.
-If there is no support for storing the data locally in your browser, the resources will be loaded via xhr and in case of css, js, img and html files appended to the dom.
-The idea for this work is based on the javascript caching component from the toolkit wink, lawnchair and some articles about javascript caching practices from google and other major companies.

-There are five storage adapters available.
-These are **File System**, **Indexed Database**, **WebSql Database**, **Web Storage** (or Local Storage) and **Application Cache**.
-The check will start with File System (offering 50 MB space out of the box, but is only available in chrome at the time of this writing) and going further to Indexed Database (giving you 5 - 50 MB depending on the device and browser).
-If these tests failed, the javascript will look for WebSql Database support and if it's not available for Web Storage support.
-Both adapters gave you round about 5 MB of local disc space, but this can vary on the device and browser.
-Web Storage is widely supported, even internet explorer 8 is supporting this javascript api (but doesn't support the session lifetime).

-The offline application cache differs from the usage of the other four.
-Due to it's different javascript api and idea of how to store data, you are just able to listen to the events this kind of storage fires.
++ Cache resources (css, js, html, img) locally in the browser to avoid http requests
++ Get best avaibale html5 client side storage api automatically
++ Control lifetime and state of your resource files
++ Append css and js data automically and dynamically to dom
++ Avoid blocking download of javascript files
++ Save image files via base64 and append them to dom
++ Control the application cache state

 ### Demo ####

 If you just want to see a working demo, open the generated index.html **/example/index.html** file in your browser.
 You need to run this file in a webserver to make shure the ajax calls are working.
-You will find the latest javascript caching functions in **/build/cache.js**.
+You will find the latest javascript caching functions in **/build/cache.min.js**.

-### Tests ###

-I've included some basic jasmine tests **/test/jasmine.html**.
-You need to run this file in a webserver to make shure the ajax calls are working.

-### Project Installation ####

-This project is based on Grunt.js, a [node.js](http://nodejs.org/ "Node Js") build tool.
-For more and deeper information please visit the [ofifficial website](http://gruntjs.com/ "Grunt Js") or just do some [googling](http://google.com/?q=grunt "Google").
-Some basic terminal commands are listed for your convenience below.

-#### Grunt installation ####

-	npm install
-	npm install -g grunt-cli
-    npm install -g grunt-init

-#### Example Usage ####

-    grunt			// default watch task
-    grunt build		// build project
++ **cache.js**: The complete and uncompressed source code for development
++ **cache.dev.js**: The minified source code, but with some logging informations to keep track of the current cache states
++ **cache.js**: The minified and optimized javascript caching for production

 ## Usage ##